Ergodicity of explicit logarithmic cocycles over IETs: Introduction

-the extension $(\phi^f_t)_{t \in \R}$ is ergodic. \end{theorem} In \cite{Fr-Ul_BS}, the existence of ergodic extensions of typical minimal locally Hamiltonian flows with non-degenerate saddles was proved in any genus by Frączek and the third author (extending the previous work \cite{fraczek_ergodic_2012} by the same authors treating only a measure zero class of such flows) under the assumption that the observable $f$ belongs to an infinite dimensional (but of finite codimension $g$) space (which corresponds to the subspace of \emph{corrected} cocycles mentioned in the previous section \S~\ref{sec:intro}).
+\end{theorem}} { The notion of \emph{typical} is measure-theoretical and refers to the measure class induced by the Katok fundamental class (see e.g.~\cite{Ul:ICM}). } In \cite{Fr-Ul_BS}, the existence of ergodic extensions of typical minimal locally Hamiltonian flows with non-degenerate saddles was proved in any genus by Frączek and the third author (extending the previous work \cite{fraczek_ergodic_2012} by the same authors treating only a measure zero class of such flows) under the assumption that the observable $f$ belongs to a finite codimension (but still infinite dimensional) subspace (which corresponds to the subspace of \emph{corrected} cocycles mentioned in the previous section \S~\ref{sec:intro}). { The nature of this class, though, is mysterious, and it is unclear how to effectively check that a given cocycle is indeed \emph{corrected} and hence induces an ergodic extension.
+On the other hand, {as explained below}, Theorem~\ref{thm:ergodic_extension} allows defining an infinite dimensional space of functions that induce explicit examples of ergodic extensions.}

 In \S~\ref{sec:reduction}, we show how Theorem~\ref{thm:ergodic_extension} can be reduced to an application of Theorem~\ref{thm:reductiontoIETs}.
-Indeed, we will show that, by taking a suitable Poincar{\'e} section, the study of the ergodicity of extension flows $(\phi_t)_{t \in \R}$ in the statement of Theorem~\ref{thm:ergodic_extension} can be reduced to the study of ergodicity of skew-products of the form \eqref{eq:skew-product}.
+Indeed, we will show that, by taking a suitable Poincaré section, the study of the ergodicity of extension flows $(\phi_t)_{t \in \R}$ in the statement of Theorem~\ref{thm:ergodic_extension} can be reduced to the study of ergodicity of skew-products of the form \eqref{eq:skew-product}. { We will show more generally that there exists a class $\mathcal{F}_{odd}\subseteq \mathcal{C}^2(M)$ of observables (that we call ``\emph{odd}'') such that for any $f:M\to \mathbb{R}$ in $\mathcal{F}_{odd}$ the extension $(\phi^f_t)_{t \in \R}$ is ergodic (see Remark~\ref{rk:odd_observables}) and that this space $\mathcal{F}_{odd}$ contains the infinite-dimensional space of functions $f: M\to \mathbb{R}$ which are odd with respect to the underlying hyperelliptic involution in the sense of \eqref{eq:odd_observable}. }